jalbertomr/springwebjpaexceptionpgsql/README.md

   h2Initdata
   pgsqlInitdata

+###  Using profile h2InitData then files used

+  application.properties
+  application-h2InitData.properties
+  data.sql
+  data-h2.sql
+  schema-h2.sql

+  In properties file is configured spring.sql.init.platform=h2

+###  Using profile pgsqlInitdata then files used

+  application.properties
+  application-pgsqlInitdata.properties
+  data.sql
+  data-postgres.sql
+  schema-postgres.sql

+  In properties file is configured spring.sql.init.platform=postgres

 #### Exceptions

-With use of a Global Exception Hangler, the many try-catch on many levels like business level, service level... can be eliminated and managed in only one place, a class with annotation @ControllerAdvice managind the exceptions in an global way, returning a controlled ResponseEntity to the client.
+With use of a Global Exception Hangler, the many try-catch on many levels like business level, service level... can be eliminated and managed in only one place, a class with annotation @ControllerAdvice managing the exceptions in an global way, returning a controlled ResponseEntity to the client.

 @ControllerAdvice